 Medicare Prescription Drug Plans (Part D)

 Before you purchase a Prescription Drug Plan you should find out how much you will pay for your medications with a particular plan.
-We can do this drug analysis - so you will know the costs of your medications and your premiums for the entire calendar year.
+We can provide such drug analysis - so you will know the costs of your medications and your premiums for the entire calendar year.

-You should buy a Prescription Drug Plan when you are first eligible (when you enroll in Medicare).
-If you don't have a Prescription Drug Plan or other creditable coverage you may owe a late enrollment penalty.
+You should buy a Prescription Drug Plan when you are first eligible (when you first enroll in Medicare).
+If you don't have a Prescription Drug Plan or other creditable coverage and you were Medicare eligible you may owe a late enrollment penalty.

 Please call our agency for more information.
 We offer a variety of Prescription Drug plans.
 We will carry out a thorough drug analysis for you and we will help you obtain the right plan for your situation.